inbo/oscibio/content/posts/vis-data-published.md

 *Map of the all the sampling locations in VIS (orange = inland waters, green = estuaries).*

-## Data publication workflow using GBIF tools
+## Publishing data using GBIF tools

-In collaboration with Dimitri Brosens from the [Belgian Biodiversity Platform](http://www.biodiversity.be) and the involved researchers, we published the data as two datasets: one for inland waters and one for estuarine habitats.
+In collaboration with Dimitri Brosens from the [Belgian Biodiversity Platform](http://www.biodiversity.be) and the involved researchers, we published the data as two datasets: [one for inland waters](http://www.gbif.org/dataset/823dc56e-f987-495c-98bf-43318719e30f) and [one for estuarine habitats](http://www.gbif.org/dataset/274a36be-0626-41c1-a757-3064e05811a4).

 For each dataset we created an SQL view in the VIS database, expressing all species occurrence information as [Darwin Core terms](http://rs.tdwg.org/dwc/terms/index.htm).
-[Darwin Core](http://doi.org/10.1371/journal.pone.0029715) is the international standard for expressing biodiversity data.
+Darwin Core is the [international standard for expressing biodiversity data](http://doi.org/10.1371/journal.pone.0029715).
 This view is then used by our [GBIF Integrated Publishing Toolkit (IPT)](http://data.inbo.be/ipt) to serve the data as a tab-delimited text file.

 In addition, we describe the dataset in detail.
 These metadata are recorded in our IPT in the [Ecological Metadata Language (EML)](http://en.wikipedia.org/wiki/Ecological_Metadata_Language), the international standard for expressing such information.
 The metadata include information regarding the project, involved parties, sampling methods, and taxonomic, geographic, and temporal scope.